nickfargo/state/src/region.coffee.md

           if subregion.owner isnt owner
             subregion = state.own owner, subregion.path()
           subregionState = subregion._state
-          continue if subregionState & FINALIZED # should probably warn or throw
+          continue if subregionState & TERMINATED # should warn or throw

 A transition that bears an explicit `fork` expression will determine the subregion’s currency.
 Otherwise let the subregion determine for itself whether